hku-systems/cronus/docs/server.md

 For security reasons, our department only allow access to the gatekeeper using SSH keys.

-*Updates: the department updates the security policy and allows only ssh forward now, please use instructions in step 3 and step 4 now.*
+***Updates: the department updates the security policy and allows only ssh forward now, please use instructions in 3. and 4..***

 1. Create a key file (e.g., id_rsa) and copy the private key from our HotCRP response into it.